skyylex/skyylex.github.io/_posts/2017-01-22-NSObject_internals_-_accessors.md

 - `id objc_getProperty(id self, SEL _cmd, ptrdiff_t offset, BOOL atomic)`
 - `static inline void reallySetProperty(id self, SEL _cmd, id newValue, ptrdiff_t offset, bool atomic, bool copy, bool mutableCopy)`

-These two functions provide basic operations for work with variable: to get value from variable and to set value to the variable.
-There is a term *mutator method*, but programmers usually use *setter* and *getter*.
+These two functions provide basic operations for work with `ivar`: to get value from and to set to `ivar`.
+There is a term *mutator method*, but I usually heard terms *setter* and *getter*.

 The main idea of the *mutator method* is to restrict direct access to the variable and provide specific functions for that purpose.
 This approach allows injecting additional logic inside *getter/setter* functions.
 For example, inject mechanism to enable thread-safe access or manage memory allocated for `ivar`.